 — CoinExchange.io (@coinexchange_io) October 1, 2019

-However, it appears that there was some foul play involved with most CoinExchange.io users still lamenting on the Twitter thread that they were unable to withdraw their funds before the platform went offline in early December.
+However, it appears there was some foul play involved, as CoinExchange.io closed with users still lamenting on the Twitter thread that they were unable to withdraw their funds before the platform went offline in early December.

 As per multiple comments on Twitter and an email that Coinfomania received from a supposedly affected user who still had 0.3BTC (appr. $2500) on the exchange, the operators of the exchange failed to notify users of the closure via email.

-With email arguably representing one of the most active communication channels used by crypto exchanges, it seems the decision not to contact users through this means was deliberate as part of a likely exit scam.
+With email arguably representing one of the most active communication channels used by crypto exchanges, it seems the decision not to contact users through this means was deliberate as part of a likely rug pull or exit scam.

 According to our findings, CoinExchange has been in operation since Q4 2016 and boasts a sizeable number of users in the region of tens of thousands or more.